sundowndev/leafeon/README.md

 </p>

 <p align="center">
-  <strong>As light as a leaf, leafeon is a Javascript routing library that fits perfectly with client-side templating.</strong>
+  As light as a leaf, leafeon is a Javascript routing library that fits perfectly with client-side templating.
 </p>

 ## Features